MatPiq/SDS-Group-35/README.md

 * Project information and task manager can be found [here](https://github.com/MatPiq/SDS-Group-35/projects).
   * New cards and tasks can be added [here](https://github.com/MatPiq/SDS-Group-35/projects/1#column-6188445)
-  * Move cards to done when completed.
+  * Move cards to "done" when completed.

 * Your suggestions for research topics can be written in [research-topics.ipynb](https://github.com/MatPiq/SDS-Group-35/blob/master/research-topics.ipynb) (open in jupyter notebook).